 Roll of Honour lists Australian Bush Poetry Champions and ABPA Executive members since inception.

-Meet a Poet - Ron Stevens
+Meet a Poet (or two) – John & Carmel Lloyd

 - we are introducing our wonderful poets (both performers and